ravendb/bootcamp/src/unit1/lesson7/README.md

 Let's do it using our good friend pattern `DocumentStoreHolder`.
 You learned about it in [Lesson 4](../lesson4/README.md).

-Note that if the database specified in the `Database` does not exist, ... we will get an exception.
-So, please create the Database in the RavenDB Management Studio before you continue.
+Note that, if the database specified in the `Database` property does not exist, the code below will create automatically one for you.

 ````csharp
 using Raven.Client.Documents;